osuosl/osuosl-pelican/content/blog/posts/PyCon-2016.rst

 commonly, it comes in the form of an API library, such as Pymesync.
 This is where explicit code is simplified to make large tasks easier.
 A time-tracking API essentially tracks when a certain task is done.
-In other words, Pymesync communicates with Timesync to tell Python what needs to be written and when.
+In other words, Pymesync tells Timesync what needs to be written and when.

 This was the basis of Matthew's poster presentation.
-With the most experience in Python and Pymesync, he was the most qualified to accompany the poster to the sold-out event.
+With the most experience in Python and Pymesync here at the lab, he was the most qualified to accompany the poster to the sold-out event.
 While the variety of subjects was extensive, many of the attendees were beginner or intermediate users.
 Pymesync is a fairly basic application, but the combination of demographic and prime real estate (right in front of the doors) made the poster a hit!
 Matthew said, "I was talking to crowds of people at different points and I never stopped talking the full three